mlund/ultimate64/README.md

 # Features

 - [x] Compiled, small, and cross platform with no external dependencies
-- [x] Can be used either as a CLI tool or as a library
+- [x] Mount and run external disk images
-- [x] Modern CLI with subcommands
+- [x] Play SID and MOD files
+- [x] Remote screenshots to disk or, if support by terminal, the console
-- [x] First class memory safety due to Rust
+- [x] Emulate keyboard typing w. unicode to PETSCII conversion
-- [x] Excellent error handling; error messages; and input validation
 - [x] Convenient decimal, hexadecimal, and binary input
 - [x] Bitwise operations for memory manipulation
-- [x] Emulate keyboard typing w. unicode to PETSCII conversion
-- [x] Mount and run external disk images
 - [x] 6502 disassembly
 - [x] Load address detection
-- [x] Precompiled binaries for Linux and Windows (mac users should use Cargo, see above)
 - [x] Network password support
+- [x] First class memory safety due to Rust
+- [x] Modern CLI with subcommands
+- [x] Excellent error handling; error messages; and input validation
+- [x] Can be used either as a CLI tool or as a library
+- [x] Precompiled binaries for Linux and Windows (mac users should use `cargo`, see above)

 ## Todo